metomi/rose/sphinx/tutorial/cylc/runtime/configuration-consolidation.rst

                API_KEY = d6bfeab3-3489-4990-a604-44acac4d2dfb

 In this code the ``script`` item and the ``API_KEY`` environment variable have been repeated for each task.
-This is bad practice as is makes the configuration un-necessary complex and making changes difficult.
+This is bad practice as it makes the configuration lengthy and making changes can become difficult.

 Likewise the graphing relating to the ``get_observations`` tasks is also
 repetitive: